-Salted caramel pecan brownies made with crunchy pecan topping, melty chocolate and gooey caramel are a perfect addition to your fall dessert table.
-Perfect for Thanksgiving and Christmas and less than 200 calories per serving!
-If you’re a fan of Snickers, this is the recipe for you!
+Turtle brownies made with crunchy pecan topping, melty chocolate and gooey caramel are a perfect addition to your fall dessert table.
+Perfect for Thanksgiving and Christmas!
+If you're a fan of Snickers, this is the recipe for you!

 When you're looking for ideas for a different kind of dessert to accompany pumpkin pie have you ever considered desserts with pecans?
 Pecans are one of my favorite nuts that give excellent flavor and crunch to these turtle brownies.